-Sedgwick County reports Covid-19 cluster at car dealership, possible public exposure
+Sedgwick County reports COVID-19 cluster at car dealership, possible public exposure

 - Monday, April 20, between 8 a.m. and noon

-Anyone who visited Mel Hambelton Ford during the dates and times listed above, is asked to call (316) 660-7300.
-The Health Department will ask the caller a series of questions to determine whether or not they may have been in close contact with the employee.
-All close contacts can be swabbed and tested for COVID-19 at no charge by the Health Department.
+Anyone who visited Mel Hambelton Ford during the dates and times listed above is asked to call (316) 660-7300.
+The department will ask the caller a series of questions to determine whether or not they may have been in close contact with the employee.
+All close contacts can be swabbed and tested for COVID-19 at no charge.

 COVID-19 symptoms include fever (100.4° or higher), cough, sore throat, and shortness of breath.
 For more information on COVID-19 cases in Kansas, click here.